 To Put Emphasis on Important Skills

 You want the recruiter to take note of the essential skills you have to give you a chance at the job.
 Therefore, you can display your skills and qualifications in bullet points to make them easy to spot.
-Doing that also makes sure that whoever is reading your
+Doing that also ensures that whoever is reading your resume does not miss the critical sections of the resume.

 We believe these tips below can be helpful to anyone regardless of experience level.
 These bullet point considerations can also be practical when writing a cover letter or introductory email.